-When the student's proposed advisor has reviewed the proposal and agrees that it is ready to be submitted to the PhD program committee for approval, the student must email the proposal to the PhD Program Director, who will bring it to the PhD program committee.
+When the student's advisor has reviewed the proposal and agrees that it is ready to be submitted to the PhD program committee for approval, the student must email the proposal to the PhD Program Director, who will bring it to the PhD program committee.
 Students are encouraged to consult all members of their proposed committee before submission.
 In some cases, an advisor may choose to share a draft proposal with the PhD program faculty for feedback before a final version is submitted for approval.
+The program of study will require approval by the PhD program committee, who will consult with the student's advisor in its approval granting decision.